Isaac Newton's occult studies: Newton and secret societies

 Newton has often been associated with various secret societies and fraternal orders throughout history.
 Due to a lack of reliable sources, it is difficult to establish his actual membership in any specific organization, despite the number of Masonic buildings named after him.

 Regardless of his own membership status, Newton was a known associate of many individuals who themselves have often been labeled as members of various esoteric groups.
 It is unclear if these associations were a result of his being a well established and prominently publicized scholar, an early member and sitting President of the Royal Society (1703–1727), a prominent figure of State and Master of the Mint, a recognized Knight, or if Newton actually sought active membership within these esoteric organizations himself.
 Considering the nature and legality of alchemical practices during his lifetime, as well as his possession of various materials and manuscripts pertaining to alchemical research, Newton may very well have been a member of a group of like minded thinkers and colleagues.
 The organized level of this group (if in fact any existed), the level of their secrecy, as well as the depth of Newton's involvement within them, remains unclear.

 He was known to be a member of The Royal Society of London for the Improvement of Natural Knowledge and the Spalding Gentlemen's Society, but these are considered learned societies, and not esoteric societies.
 Newton's membership status within any particular secret society remains largely speculative.

+Alain Bauer who served as Grand Master of the Grand Orient in France, claimed that Newton and his contemporaries flourished because of a form of Freemasonry.
+One that was an amalgam of alchemic practice, mysticism and science, linking these esoteric traditions with early scientific societies.